In this section, you will learn how to tune LoadNinja according to your needs and achieve the best possible experience

 For complete information on how the tunnels work, see Test Web Apps in Local Network.

-On the Dedicated IP tab, you can view the IP addresses of the load generator servers assigned to your account.
+On the Static IP tab, you can view the IP addresses of the load generator servers assigned to your account.
 This is especially helpful when you need to generate the load from specific IPs and to allow traffic from them to the tested web applications in your internal network.

-To request a dedicated IP for a load generator, contact our Support team.
+To request a static IP for a load generator, contact our Support team.

 On the Global Recorder Settings tab, you can adjust the default settings for the UI test recorder.